How I Learned To Love My Skin

 “

-Managing a body-focused repetitive behaviour — be it skin-picking, nail-biting, or hair-pulling — is never really about correcting a physical ailment.
+Managing a body-focused repetitive behavior — be it skin-picking, nail-biting, or hair-pulling — is never really about correcting a physical ailment.
 It’s deeper than skin deep.

 ”